sundial-protocol/docs/technical-spec/3-consensus-protocol/6-settlement-queue.rst

 nodes anywhere in the list.

 Init.
-   Initialize the via the Midgard hub oracle.
+   Initialize the via the Sundial hub oracle.
 Conditions:

    #.
-The transaction must mint the Midgard hub oracle NFT.
+The transaction must mint the Sundial hub oracle NFT.

    #.
 The transaction must Init the list.

 Deinit.
-   Deinitialize the via the Midgard hub oracle.
+   Deinitialize the via the Sundial hub oracle.
 Conditions:

    #.
-The transaction must burn the Midgard hub oracle NFT.
+The transaction must burn the Sundial hub oracle NFT.

    #.
 The transaction must Deinit the list.